Skip to Content

 Maximum Amount of Residential Security Deposit

-The maximum amount of a residential security deposit is two months rent for an unfurnished apartment and three months rent for a furnished apartment.
+The maximum amount of a residential security deposit is one month’s rent for an unfurnished apartment and two month’s rent for a furnished apartment.

 Deposit Refundable